MaxVargas/caret/content/index.md

 - Email: (full name, no vowels) at gmail.com

 A bit about me and this my plan for this place:
 - I'm a mathematician-turned-technologist.
-I got a PhD in 2023 and realized by the end that I wanted more experience with software and computation.
+I got a PhD in 2023 and realized by the end that I wanted more experience with software, computation, and the likes.
 Data happened to be a satisfyingly concrete object to work with --- I still get to access some neat math / stats here and there while also being able to back-and-forth with something "real".
 There's also the added bonus that data has a natural impact too haha
 - I could label myself a "data scientist" or "ML engineer" due to recent endeavors but I'm trying out the "technologist" label.
 I think it supersedes both of the former concepts and I don't want to constrain myself to certain lines of work.
 Even though data and AI industry is booming, I think it's important to have freedom to explore new problem areas and I can't predict what I'll be working on in 10 years time.
 This is also related to a large reason I left academics.
 - This site will likely become a log of whatever has been occupying my (free) time recently.
 I'll add as these things come along (and as I choose to add them).
 No plans are super set in stone.
 - Sometimes I take pictures of things.
 There's a small sample over in [[Photos]].